Things appear to be looking up for II-VI Incorporated (IIVI)

-II-VI Incorporated (NASDAQ: IIVI) is -22.16% lower on its value in year-to-date trading and has touched a low of $45.78 and a high of $75.05 in the current 52-week trading range.
+II-VI Incorporated (NASDAQ: IIVI) is -18.57% lower on its value in year-to-date trading and has touched a low of $45.78 and a high of $75.05 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The IIVI stock was last observed hovering at around $54.60 in the last trading session, with the day’s loss setting it -1.41% off its average median price target of $80.00 for the next 12 months.
-It is also 54.92% off the consensus price target high of $118.00 offered by 16 analysts, but current levels are -13.17% lower than the price target low of $47.00 for the same period.
+The IIVI stock was last observed hovering at around $54.86 in the last trading session, with the day’s gains setting it 0.78% off its average median price target of $80.00 for the next 12 months.
+It is also 52.85% off the consensus price target high of $118.00 offered by 16 analysts, but current levels are -18.38% lower than the price target low of $47.00 for the same period.

 3 Tiny Stocks Primed to Explode